SoftCircuits/CsvParser/Temp.md

 **Name:** Specifies a column name, allowing the column name to be different from the class member name.

 **Index:** Specifies the column position for this member.
-Note that this value works more as a sort order.
-If all indexes assigned are not sequential and starting from 0, the actual index number may vary from the one specified.
+Note that if not all indexes assigned are sequential and starting from 0, the actual index numbers can vary from the ones specified.

 **Exclude:** Specifies that the class member should be excluded and not written or read to or from any column.